 5. Supporting Value-Based Care Initiatives

-Small-practice EHRs are fundamental to the success of value-based care initiatives.
+EHR for small practices is fundamental to the success of value-based care initiatives.
 By enabling the tracking and analysis of health outcomes and care efficiency, they provide crucial data to measure performance against the benchmarks of value-based care.

 This information is critical for healthcare providers to improve care quality and patient outcomes while controlling costs.
 In value-based care, EHRs help fulfill regulatory requirements and provide insights for continuous improvement in healthcare delivery.